ibm-cloud-docs/cephaas/billing_view.md

 ## Compute billing
 {: #compute-billing}

-IBM Fusion as a service (FusionaaS) offers flexible billing options for compute resources.
+IBM Fusion as a service (Fusion) offers flexible billing options for compute resources.
 You can select either Compute or Storage infrastructure, or both, depending on your needs.

 ### Compute pricing model
 {: #compute-pricing-model}

-FusionaaS Compute provides cloud consumption pricing with a pay-for-what-you-use model.
+Fusion Compute provides cloud consumption pricing with a pay-for-what-you-use model.
 You provision Red Hat OpenShift clusters through the {{site.data.keyword.cloud_notm}} console and pay only for the resources you consume, with flexible monthly commitments and no large upfront capital expenditures.

 ### Compute billing components
 {: #compute-billing-components}

-FusionaaS Compute billing is based on the following resource types:
+Fusion Compute billing is based on the following resource types:

 vCPUs
 :   Virtual CPU resources allocated to your Red Hat OpenShift clusters.
 Billing is based on the number of vCPUs provisioned across all your clusters.